StaticStudios/static-data/README.md

 # Current limitations
 Currently, `static-data` assumes that any column marked as an id column will not have its value changed.
-It should only ever be null when the row/daya object doesn't exist.
+It should only ever be `null` when the row/data object doesn't exist.
 Changing this value will break things in many ways.